 - No new taps are proposed.

 Terminations occurring as part of a redevelopment project are to be included as part of the development permit process.
+Residential structures proposing terminations are to use the Residential Permit application.

 All termination permits require submission of drawings.
 Single-family homes may submit an 8 ½” x 11” drawing.
 All others must submit a 24” x 36” drawing.
 Drawings must include all applicable PWSA standard details.